arazmoazzemi/Cloud-Docs/Opennebula/frontend-installation.md

 **Important Note!**

-After Install opennebula on each node, The oneadmin user is automatically created on each node, which must have its own node access, and become a member of the **oneadmin** group
+After Install opennebula on each node, The oneadmin user is automatically created on each node, which must have its own node access, and become a member of the **oneadmin** group, For example:
+`
+sudo su -
+chown -R oneadmin:oneadmin /var/lib/one/.ssh
+`
 ****

 ***make sure the servers have passwordless authentication***